codejota/ruby-course/readme.md

-# Ruby Course
+# Ruby POO

-This repository contains all the projects and materials from the Ruby course.
+This repository contains all the projects and materials from the [Ruby Course](https://www.udemy.com/course/poo-ruby/?couponCode=LETSLEARNNOWPP).

-## Certificate
+### 📜 Certificate

 ![Certificate](certificate.jpg)